dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/count-businesses-reviews-season.md

 ----------------------------------
 The given dataset has information about the Businesses, reviews and users.
 It is interesting to know how the reviews are spread across the year.
 Does it have any relation to seasons.
 The tutorial summarizes the reviews by season and by month.
 The output of the tutorial can be used to plot a histogram.

-* Approximate time: 45 mins
+* Approximate time: 45 min
 * Level: Intermediate

 Use case